CadenW200728/Calculator-4-Sports/README.md

 To calculate a pitcher's stats, input the amount of earned runs, total innings, played innings, walks, and hits they have/could have into the parentheses of their corresponding variables at the top of the program.

+BATTING CALCULATOR:

+To calculate a pitcher's stats, input the amount of hits, at-bats, bases on balls, hit by pitches, plate appearances, doubles, triples, homeruns, and (optionally) runs batted in they have/could have into the parentheses of their corresponding variables at the top of the program.
+(NOTE: the batting calculator in particular is a bit experimental, so if you notice any errors feel free to provide feedback, thanks!)